blucreative/dlr-arma3/docs/about_the_unit/qualifications.md

 - Has read the "Leadership in LANCS" and understands how it relates to the role of the Section Commander and Section 2IC
 - Understands the concept of developing the skillset of those under him/her
 - Knows how to work as a fireteam leader in the standard section battle drills
-- Is able to effectively use a AN/PRC 152 radio to tune to platoon network
+- Is able to effectively use a TFAR radio to tune to platoon network
 - Understands how to assume the role of the squad leader in the event of a leadership casualty
 - Knows how to perform the core radio reports ( ACE and SALUTE )
 - Has completed the AR, DMR, Night and OBUA training modules